mulle-nat-stash/mulle-bootstrap/FAQ.md

 ```

-### I changed something in .bootstrap but it nothing happens ?
+### I changed something in .bootstrap but nothing happens ?

 This can happen, when a .bootstrap.auto was created.
 The easy solution
 is to say `mulle-bootstrap clean dist`.